voiceflow/runtime-client-js/docs/advanced-usage.md

 ##### Speak

-The `SpeakTrace` handler can either be a function or an object with properties `handleAudio` or `handleSpeech`.
+The `SpeakTrace` handler can either be a function or an object with properties `handleAudio` and `handleSpeech`.
 If you are only expecting `SpeakTrace`s from only Speak Steps or only Audio Steps, then this might be simpler.

 Otherwise, if you are expecting both types to be returned by `.getResponse()`, you can pass in an object with two handlers, one for Audio Steps, the other for Speak Steps, and the trace processor will call the correct handler for you.